uazu/qcell/README.md

-# Statically-checked alternatives to RefCell
+# Statically-checked alternatives to RefCell or RwLock

-Alternatives to `RefCell` that instead of panicking at runtime will give compilation errors instead.
+Cell types that instead of panicking at runtime as with `RefCell` will give compilation errors instead, or that exchange fine-grained locking with `RwLock` for coarser-grained locking of a separate owner object.

 ### Documentation